A panic attack may not cause any physical damage but that doesn’t make them any easier.

 Eventually, I tested my progress by smelling the oil when I was feeling down.
 It instantly gave me comfort, it felt familiar in a way.
 Overall I felt better, it worked.

-I have to tell you that the first time I tried it in action, it didn't work, the panic attack still happened.
-However, I didn't give up at the first hurdle I kept trying it, on the third try it worked.
+I have to tell you, well I don’t have to tell you but I’m nothing if not honest..
+The first time I tried it in action, it didn’t work.
+The panic attack still happened.
+However, I didn’t give up at the first hurdle I kept trying it, on the about third or fourth try it worked.

 It didn’t always work but it did more than it didn’t.
 I can’t be certain but I’m quite sure it was down to the timings.
 If I left it a few seconds too late it was less likely to work.
 Which is why I am advising you to make it easily accessible and to keep it with you at all times.

-The fact alone that I had a method to prevent a panic attack immensely helped.
-I relaxed about the whole thing and was no longer worrying about it.
+The fact alone that I had a method to preventing panic attacks immensely helped.
+It’s like the whole placebo effect, I relaxed about the whole thing and was no longer worrying about it.
 I stopped having sudden bouts of anxiety that I may have one.
 Stopping those significantly lowered the amount I was having.

 That safety blanket and my new method meant that gradually they became less and less.
 Now I can’t even remember the last time I had a full fledged panic attack.

-As the saying goes prevention is better than cure.
+As the saying goes prevention is better than cure, hence why this is created to help with preventing panic attacks.

 As always as human beings we are all different, meaning, different tactics work for different people.
-I have taught this method to multiple panic attack sufferers and I can honestly say it has worked for each of them.
+I have taught this method to multiple panic attack sufferers and I can honestly say it has worked for each of them in some way.
+Whether it was preventing panic attacks completely or severely lessening the amount they were having.

 If you have any questions regarding this method please do contact me.
-You can always comment in the section below or you can find my email address here
+Only if its 100% necessary mind you I’m an unsociable soul.
+You can comment in the section below or you can find my email address here.